 INACTIVE

-Humectant & Lipid
+TYPE: Humectant & Lipid

 PROS: An effective dry-skin quencher, relieves dry, itchy skin.
 Helps locks in moisture, protects skin from harsh pollutants, gently exfoliates, reduces redness and irritation, soothes skin conditions like eczema and psoriasis, strong reparative qualities and gentle on all skin types.